petrakol/blockxpand-icp/README.md

 The `deploy.sh` script illustrates deployment using `dfx` to a test subnet.
 CI includes a deploy step so reviewers can access the resulting canister ID.
+The repository includes a minimal `dfx.json` so integration tests can deploy the canister.

 ## Development workflow